 Atheism up to The Early Enlightenment

 Many in the atheist freethinking community are familiar with names like the ancient Roman poet, Lucretius, who sparked the skepticism and naturalism of the Renaissance and beyond with his odes to the atomism of Democritus and Epicurus.
-There was Protagoras, who stated he knew not whether the gods existed, and many other great skeptical philosophers in ancient Greece, such as the pre-Socratic Ionians who were the first to seek non-theistic, scientifically rational explanations for nature.
+There was Strato, Antisthenes, and Protagoras who stated he knew not whether the gods existed, and many other great skeptical philosophers in ancient Greece, such as the pre-Socratic Ionians who were the first to seek non-theistic, scientifically rational explanations for nature.
 By the Hellenistic age, Clitomachus and Carneades had identified atheism as a coherent movement and philosophical position with its own history and varieties; documented in On Atheism, a compendium of anti-religious thought by Clitomachus.
-But after this, aside from some atheistic traditions that always endured in the Eastern world, the atheistic trail goes cold in the dark ages of faith before the central time of the focus here.
+But after this, aside from some atheistic traditions that always endured in the Eastern world (see the Charvaka, certain Buddhist sects, and Confucian figures), the atheistic trail goes cold in the dark ages of faith before the central time of the focus here.

 If we skip ahead, we do indeed know about the proliferation of a continuous plethora of atheist names from the time of Darwin onward (Nietzsche, Freud, Godwin, Marx, Sartre, Camus, Russell), to the point where John Stuart Mill could talk of how astonished the world would be if it knew how many of its greatest ‘ornaments’ (read: public luminaries) were total unbelievers; though not all of them were atheists due to Darwin.
 Today, there are more ornaments than ever, from celebrities like Thandie Newton and Daniel Radcliffe, to philanthropists like Bill Gates and Warren Buffet, to the overwhelming majority of the National Academy of Science and its counterparts.